WordPress/WordPress-Documentation-Style-Guide/docs/6-linking/cross-references.md

 Write relevant and meaningful [link text]().

 **Examples**

 [warning] Not Recommended: Click [here](https://wordpress.org/news/). [/warning]
 [warning] Not Recommended: See [documentation](https://wordpress.org/support/). [/warning]
 [tip] Recommended: For the latest release announcements, see [News and Announcements](https://wordpress.org/news/).  [/tip]

+If the link downloads a file, explicitly mention it, and the file type.

+**Examples**

+[tip] Recommended: Get started with the installation process by [downloading the latest WordPress ZIP file](https://wordpress.org/latest.zip). [/tip]

 ## Cross-references within generated reference documents